Seerden/Bits/roadmap.md

 ## Per component
 ### Register
-- [] implement component and functionality
-    - [] Automatically log in on succesful registration
+- [x] Automatically log in on succesful registration
 - [] Implement meaningful feedback messages ("passwords don't match", "username already exists", etc.)

 ### Habits
 - change styling so that `Timescale` and `CompactHabit`s are better aligned and more visually connected